 Why do sloth bears attack humans?
 New study links behaviour to tiger defence mechanisms

-Basically anteaters in ursid disguise, sloth bears are uniquely specialised for feeding on ants and termites (aka myrmecophagy); seasonally ripe fruits and honey help round out their diet.
-Yet a recent tally of all recorded attacks on people by large carnivores across the world between 1950 and 2019 attributed more to sloth bears than any other species – various dreaded big cats included.
+Basically anteaters in ursid disguise, sloth are uniquely specialised for feeding on ants and termites (aka myrmecophagy); seasonally ripe fruits and honey help round out their diet.
+Yet a recent tally of all recorded attacks on people by large carnivores across the world between 1950 and 2019 attributed more to than any other species – various dreaded big cats included.

 The aggressiveness of the otherwise seemingly placid bug-slurping sloth bear has been long been recognised, even in tiger- and leopard-prowled country.
 “Should an unarmed wayfarer meet Master Bruin engaged in looking over his orchards, or sauntering over his domain, let him step aside silently lest he have his scalp drawn over his face, or his features so altered as to be unrecognisable by his most intimate friends,” wrote hunter Edward B. Baker in 1887’s Sport in Bengal.